-Adham Ramadan obtained his BSc from AUC in 1991, with a major in chemistry and a minor in computer science.
-He was the recipient of the University President Cup for the highest ranking student of his graduating class.
+Adham Ramadan obtained his Bachelor of Science from AUC in 1991, with a major in chemistry and a minor in computer science.
+He was the recipient of the University President Cup for the highest-ranking student of his graduating class.
 He went on to graduate studies at Cambridge University, United Kingdom, where he obtained his PhD in physical chemistry in 1996.

-In 1997, Ramadan joined the Egyptian Environmental Affairs Agency, Ministry of State for Environmental Affairs, and in 2000, he moved to the field of private environmental consultancy.
-During his environmental career, Ramadan was involved in a number of national and international initiatives concerned with environmental management at large, with an emphasis on management of hazardous substances and wastes, his area of expertise.
+In 1997, Ramadan joined the Egyptian environmental affairs agency, Ministry of State for Environmental Affairs, and in 2000, he moved to the field of private environmental consultancy.
+During his environmental career, Ramadan was involved in some national and international initiatives concerned with environmental management at large, with an emphasis on the management of hazardous substances and wastes, his area of expertise.
 In 2003, Ramadan joined the Department of Chemistry at AUC.

 Ramadan is a chartered chemist and a chartered scientist.
-He is a member of the Royal Society of Chemistry, the Society of Chemistry and Industry, and the American Chemical Society.
+He is a fellow of the Royal Society of Chemistry, a member of the Society of Chemistry and Industry, and the American Chemical Society.

 - Nanoporous materials

 - Membranes for forward osmosis and reverse osmosis

 - 2017: Distinguished Alumni Faculty Service Award, AUC.